apache/arrow-adbc/docs/source/driver/postgresql.rst

    * - VARCHAR
      - utf8

+.. [#bulk-ingestion] This is the data type used when creating/appending to a
+                     table from Arrow data via the bulk ingestion feature.

 .. [#numeric-utf8] NUMERIC types are read as the string representation of the
                    value, because the PostgreSQL NUMERIC type cannot be losslessly converted to the Arrow decimal types.

+.. [#timestamp] When binding a timestamp value, the time zone (if present) is
+                ignored.
+The value will be converted to microseconds and adjusted to the PostgreSQL epoch (2000-01-01) and so may overflow/underflow; an error will be returned if this would be the case.